 In Maricopa County, the Petitioner’s filing fee is $349.
 This fee is required at the beginning of the process to complete any legal separation or divorce.
 A family law attorney in Arizona can help you file and begin the divorce process.

 You or your spouse must have been a resident of Arizona for at least 90 days before the courts will allow you to file for divorce.
-An Arizona family law attorney can help you file and begin the divorce process.
+A family law attorney Arizona can help you file and begin the divorce process.

 Our team of family law attorneys and divorce attorneys look forward to helping you when you need it most.
 With over two decades of aggressive divorce, child custody, child support, and divorce mediation representation we will not allow you to be taken advantage of.
 We believe in making a difference in the lives of our clients and their children.